codelabspro/engine-guides/EmbeddingProjects/seeitinaction.md

 ## Styling the container

 In order for your newly embedded container to show up on your page, you need to give it a height and width via CSS.
 For brevity sake, let's add some inline styles.
 Within the `<div>` tag you just pasted, give it a style attribute with a height of 500px, a width of 100% and a bottom margin of 15px so it looks like the snippet below.
+(Make sure you replace 'your-container's-unique-ID' with your container's ID)

      <div class="famous-container" data-famous-container-identifier="your-container's-unique-ID" style="height:500px;width:100%;margin-bottom:15px">